Storing whisky correctly

 - Note date, occasion, taste, rating

-- That way you'll remember later why you bought a bottle.
+- This way you'll remember later why you bought a bottle

 10. Frequently Asked Questions about Whisky Storage